merlinschumacher/esp8266-clock/README.md

 If you want the colors of two elements to blend when they overlap enable "Blend colors when lights overlap".
 This way for example a red hour hand and a blue second hand overlapping will create a purple light.

+To enable a fluid progression of brightness between seconds set the fluid motion option.
+It is still experimental and might be buggy.

 To select your current timezome just click on the dropdown field and look for your contintent and city.

 ### LED settings